yast/yast.github.io/doc/bug-tracking.md

 You can use the [ytrello tool](https://github.com/mvidner/ytrello) for creating the Trello cards for bugs automatically.
 See the [README]( https://github.com/mvidner/ytrello/blob/master/README.md) how to set it up and use it.

+Alternatively you can install the [tampermonkey](https://tampermonkey.net/) browser plugin and use [this](https://github.com/lslezak/monkey_scripts#trello-integration) user script.